krisvandebroek/dotfiles-archive/README.md

+# Archived

+This dotfiles git repository has been archived and replaced by dotfiles using Chezmoi: http://github.com/krisvandebroek/dotfiles

 # Introduction

 This git repository contains my dotfiles repository.
 The idea of dotfiles is to store your config of your system in a remote git repository.
 If something happens to your machine, your config is safe and your system is back customized to your needs with a push on the button.